 Facial acne is never any fun, and body acne isn’t much better.
 Read on to find out what causes body acne, and how you can treat it.

 We do everything to prevent and treat any blemish on the face, but what about the body?
-With spring just beginning, body acne is not only more common, but harder to hide as clothing becomes as minimal as possible in an effort to fight the increasing heat.
+With summer around the corner, body acne is not only more common, but harder to hide as clothing becomes as minimal as possible in an effort to fight the increasing heat.

 Concerned about body acne?
 Keep reading for everything you need to know.